lingji223/Stochastic-Modeling-of-Cu-Ni-Sulfide-Orebodies-Driven-by-Data-Knowledge-Integration/README.md

-# Stochastic-Modeling-of-Cu-Ni-Sulfide-Orebodies-Driven-by-Data-Knowledge-Integration
+# Stochastic Modeling of Cu-Ni Sulfide Orebodies Driven by Data–Knowledge Integration

+Welcome! 👋 This repository accompanies the paper:

-Hello, nice to meet you.
-Here is the paper "Stochastic Modeling of Cu-Ni Sulfide Orebodies Driven by Data-Knowledge Integration: the data repository of "A Case Study from the Eastern Tianshan Cu-Ni Deposit".
-We will upload the source code when the paper is accepted.
+**_“Stochastic Modeling of Cu-Ni Sulfide Orebodies Driven by Data–Knowledge Integration: A Case Study from the Eastern Tianshan Cu-Ni Deposit”_**

+We will release the source code upon acceptance of the paper.

+## 🔐 Data Availability

-However, due to the confidentiality agreement signed between us and the mining area, we are sorry to inform you that we cannot disclose the geological data.
-But don't lose heart!
-We will give you a sample piece of data to help you better understand my code!
+Please note that, due to a confidentiality agreement with the mining company, we are unable to publicly share the full geological dataset used in this study.

+However — don’t worry! 🎉
+To help you explore and understand the methodology and code, we will provide a **sample dataset** that mimics the structure and key features of the original data.

+## 📌 Stay Tuned

+- 📄 Source code will be uploaded soon.
+- 📊 Sample data will be available to help reproduce our workflow.

+Thank you for your interest!